crewcrew23/intersection-of-triangles/README.md

 first 6 dots this is dots for sides of triangle 1 <br/>
 second 6 dots this is dots for sides of triangle 2<br/>

+## ⚠️Important⚠️
+the base of the triangle will be the first and last 2 points in the group

 # Build && Run

 ### Linux: